martin-p-bauer/2018_JWP/Part2.md

 ![](img/semLayer.png)

 According to the Semantic Web standards, data representation can be expressed in the following standards RDF, RDF-S, and OWL.
 More precisly, such descriptive languages allow to represent a model and its instantiation.
-Several ontologies exist publically to represent a domain model, for example: the Semantic Sensor Network Ontology (https://www.w3.org/TR/vocab-ssn/) proposes a model to represent a sensor network, SAREF (Documentation:http://ontology.tno.nl/saref; URL:http://ontology.tno.nl/saref.ttl) proposes a model to represent smart appliances functionalities, expected behavior and how they interact with their environment and their locations.
-Other ontologies such as Brick (citation) focus on the Building Management System domain detailing a vocabulary of equipment types, their expected behviour in addition to their interactions with other equipments.
+Several ontologies exist publically to represent a domain model, for example: the Semantic Sensor Network Ontology/SOSA (https://www.w3.org/TR/vocab-ssn/) proposes a model to represent a sensor network, Fiesta-IoT/m3 ontology (http://ontology.fiesta-iot.eu/ontologyDocs/fiesta-iot/doc) establishes a methodology for linking IoT services and testbeds, Web of Things vocabulary (https://www.w3.org/TR/wot-thing-description/) to integrate and make interoperable diverse applications and Things and SAREF (Documentation:http://ontology.tno.nl/saref; URL:http://ontology.tno.nl/saref.ttl) proposes a model to represent smart appliances functionalities, expected behavior and how they interact with their environment and their locations.
+Other ontologies such as Brick (http://brickschema.org/structure/) focus on the Building Management System domain detailing a vocabulary of equipment types, their expected behviour in addition to their interactions with other equipments.

 Once an ontology model has been defined, the next step is to instantiate it.
 Instantiating an ontology implies producing data which conforms to the model.
 For example, an instantiation of a Brick ontology implies for a given site, the data produced by a Building Management System conforms to the Brick Model. **(need to give a simple example here based on a public ontology, maybe Brick is not so generic, to be discussed on the call)**

 * http://www.cs.virginia.edu/~dh5gm/pdf/brick-journal.pdf
 * https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=8&cad=rja&uact=8&ved=0ahUKEwjG4_j-3onbAhUxb5oKHbj_BjUQFghCMAc&url=https%3A%2F%2Fbrickschema.org%2Fpapers%2FBrick_BuildSys_Presentation.pdf&usg=AOvVaw1igBB2grS0-9uMXD2_9kPW